breakintoprogram/next-bbc-basic/README.md

 # next-bbc-basic
 A port of BBC Basic for Z80 to the Spectrum Next

-### Why BBC Basic
+### What is BBC Basic for Z80?

-The original version of BBC Basic was written by Sophie Wilson at Acorn in 1981.
-It was written in 6502 for the BBC Micro range of computers, designed to support the UK Computer Literacy Project.

-R.T.Russell ported this to Z80, and this version has been ported to a number of Z80 based machines.
+The original version of BBC Basic was written by Sophie Wilson at Acorn in 1981 for the BBC Micro range of computers, and was designed to support the UK Computer Literacy Project.
+R.T.Russell ported the 6502 version to Z80, and this version has been implemented on a number of Z80 based machines.
 [You can find a full history of BBC Basic on his website](http://www.bbcbasic.co.uk/bbcbasic/history.html).

+### Why am I doing this?

 Whilst I love Sinclair BASIC, I feel that BBC Basic addresses many of its shortcomings, including the clunky editor, variable name limitations for strings and arrays, and performance.